 St. Louis Catholic High School students are academically prepared for college, careers and the future.
 Our curriculum is both challenging and customizable for each student’s needs.
 Students who seek a high-level program may thrive in one of our many honors-Advanced Placement or dual enrollment courses.
 As with everything we do at St. Louis, even our academic experience is rooted in our Catholic faith.
 Theology is part of every student’s curriculum, and our faculty inspire confidence and promote educational excellence, spiritual growth and an experience centered on each student’s individual needs.

-Diplomas St. Louis offers two diplomas – academic and honors.
-Our diplomas follow the TOPS University Diploma requirements.
+Diplomas St. Louis offers the TOPS University Diploma requirements.
 All students must complete at least 30 credits with a grade of C or higher in order to graduate from St. Louis Catholic High School.
 Click here to read more about our curriculum and diplomas.

 Dual Enrollment St. Louis Catholic High School offers 14 dual enrollment courses in eight subjects, with college credits earned through McNeese State University.
 Credits are transferable to other institutions as outlined by the Louisiana Board of Regents.
 Click here to read more about dual enrollment and available courses at St. Louis.